KirilRafaylov/KirilRafaylov/README.md

 - 👋 Hi, I’m @KirilRafaylov
-- 👀 I’m interested in sports in general
+- 👀 I’m interested in sports and science in general
 - 🌱 I’m currently learning Java OOP and additional QA Automations courses in SoftUni
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me __kiril.raf@gmail.com__